SCOS-Apps/get-pak/README.md

 From the editing screen, you'll need to make basic changes, such as your architecture, and which repo you wanna use, it defaults to the Debian one.

 And done!
-You have yourself the program.
-It defaults to the Debian repository, feel free to edit it and make changes.
+You have yourself the program!